 These jails are temporary detention facilities for persons awaiting trial, individuals convicted of minor misdemeanors, and felons in transition from longer-term detention facilities.

-How to Search for Prisoners (Prison Inmate Search)
+How To Search for Prisoners Throughout Hawaii (Prison Inmate Lookup)

 The State also maintains and operates four prisons: